ViscoReg: Neural Signed Distance Functions via Viscosity Solutions: Results

-The ShapeNet dataset \cite{chang2015shapenet} consists of 3D CAD models spanning a variety of object categories.
-Following the preprocessing and dataset split of Williams et al. \cite{williams2021neural}, we evaluate on 20 shapes per category across 13 categories.
+{\bf ShapeNet:} The dataset consists of 3D CAD models spanning a variety of object categories.
+Following the preprocessing and dataset split of \citet{williams2021neural}, we evaluate on 20 shapes per category across 13 categories.
 Their preprocessing pipeline ensures consistent normal orientations and converts internal structures into manifold meshes.
-We use an architecture of 4 hidden layers, and 256 channels for this experiment, as in \cite{ben2022digs}.
-We use the MFGI initialization proposed in DiGS for this experiment.
+We use an architecture of 4 hidden layers, and 256 channels for this experiment, as in \citet{ben2022digs}.

-The results in Table \ref{table:Shapenet} and Figure \ref{fig:shapenet} clearly demonstrate quantitative and qualitative improvements with respect to the state of the art method.
-Our proposed regularization shows significant decrease in the mean squared Chamfer distance, while also showing improvement in IoU.
-This demonstrates that the proposed regularization can help converge to better local minima that stabilizes without smoothing out fine details and thin structures.
+The results in Table \ref{table:Shapenet} and Fig. \ref{fig:shapenet} clearly demonstrate quantitative and qualitative improvements with respect to the state of the art.
+With linear layers, ViscoReg shows 61\% decrease in the mean squared Chamfer distance compared to StEik, while achieving comparable IoU scores (within 1\% on mean, and 0.3\% in median IoU).
+With quadratic layers, in the squared Chamfer metric, we achieve {45\% reduction in mean error} compared to StEik, and around 35\% improvement overall.
+This combined with the lower variance of our results indicates that our method better avoids failure cases compared to StEik.
+Thus, the proposed regularization helps converge to better local minima that stabilizes without smoothing out fine details and thin structures. {Many more results are in the appendix.}